magic-wormhole/magic-wormhole/docs/welcome.rst

    trial wormhole.test.test_cli.PregeneratedCode.test_file_tor

-Developers can also just clone the source tree and run ``tox`` to run the unit tests on all supported (and installed) versions of python: 2.7, 3.7 and 3.8.
+Developers can also just clone the source tree and run ``tox`` to run the unit tests on all supported (and installed) versions of
+python: 3.9, 3.10, 3.11, 3.12.

 Troubleshooting
 ~~~~~~~~~~~~~~~